lbianchi-zerynth/docs-v3/docs/reference/faq/installer.md

 The most common reasons for failure are bad internet connections and low disk space.
 The installer retries downloading all the required components multiple times before giving up.

-If the failure is persistent, please ask for support in our [community forum](https://community.zerynth.com).
+If the failure is persistent, please ask for support in our [helpdesk](https://www.zerynth.com/helpdesk).